MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ![MetaMask address, balance, and chain](../assets/tutorials/react-dapp/pt1-07.png)

 Your dapp detects any changes to `balance` or `chainId`.
-For the `chainId` the utility functions convert the hex strings into a human-readable decimal value for display.
+For the `chainId`, the utility functions convert the hex strings into a human-readable decimal value for display.

 For chain IDs, you use the hex version in RPC calls and the decimal version for display.
 To get the human-readable number of the chain, you use `parseInt`.